-A property surcharge has been introduced for individuals who have gross income equal to or greater than €100,000.
+A USC surcharge has been introduced for individuals who have gross income equal to or greater than €100,000.
 The surcharge is in the form of an additional USC of 5% of the amount of income sheltered by property reliefs in a tax year.

-Investors who claim accelerated capital allowances and investors in residential property projects will be subject to the surcharge.

-The charge will not apply to owner occupiers.
+Investors who claim accelerated capital allowances and investors in residential property projects are subject to the surcharge.
+It does not apply to owner occupiers.

-Tax Life of Accelerated Capital Allowances Schemes
+Accelerated Capital Allowances Schemes

-Investors in accelerated capital allowances scheme will no longer be able to use capital allowances beyond the original tax life of the particular scheme where the tax life ends after 1 January 2015.
-Therefore the last claim can be made on the later of the end of the tax life of the building and the end of 2014.
+Investors in accelerated capital allowances schemes will no longer be able to use capital allowances beyond the original tax life of the particular scheme where the tax life ends after 1 January 2015.
+Therefore the last claim can be made on the later of either the end of the tax life of the building or 31 December 2014.